-How To Visit The Sanctuary Of Bom Jesus In 2024
+How To Visit The Sanctuary Of Bom Jesus This Year

 The Sanctuary of Bom Jesus in Braga is a reference to Portuguese Neoclassical art and the best-known sanctuary in Portugal after the Sanctuary of Our Lady of the Rosary of Fátima.
 Therefore, exploring this “sacred hill” is a highly recommended experience for all travelers and tourists visiting both the city of Braga and the northern region of the country.